finn-stainton/finn-stainton.github.io/docs/Second-Brain/index.md

 ---
 # Second Brain

 This is a collection of my learnings and discoveries from subjects I am interested in.
 It is aimed as a personal wiki/ knowledge base and is not intended to be a primary source.
-The best way to find content is to use the search bar above.

 !!! warning  "FYI"

     Content in the Second Brain lags behind my current knowledge.
-Entries in the Second Brain may be incomplete, non-existent (currently) or they don't cover all material on a subject matter.
+Entries in the Second Brain may be incomplete (work in progress), non-existent (currently) or they don't cover all material on a subject matter.
 An empty entry shows my intention of learning/ writing about a subject.

 ## Future Roadmap